Resources at a Glance! (600 KB)

 Queen’s University has many resources available to assist you in attaining your degree and preparing you for life after graduation.
 Most of these resources are outlined in our new Expanding Horizons website – the site for academic & professional development.
 This new site provides valuable resources to help you develop the academic and personal skills needed to be successful graduate students while at Queen's.
 The site also offers assistance in career development.
 Building a strong foundation for a career after graduation while you are a student will ease this transition.
 It's not too early to begin.

 There are many policies and guidelines in the School of Graduate Studies.
 Our Academic Matters page lists some of those policies (see below), but all can be found on the SGS Academic Calendar under General Regulations.
+The School of Graduate Studies is committed to upholding the values of equity and diversity and the principles of fairness and inclusiveness.
+Our policies, regulations and practices are developed and implemented to achieve educational equity.
+Should you have questions please contact the School of Graduate Studies.

 - Academic Integrity